Link Search Menu Expand Document

 .PropertyHandler<PersonAddressPropertyHandler>(e => e.Address);

-When calling the pull operations (i.e.: Query, QueryAll and BatchQuery), then the Get() method will be invoked.
+When calling pull operations (e.g., Query, QueryAll, BatchQuery), the Get() method is invoked.

 Please visit our Property Handler (Property Level) reference implementation page for the detailed implementation.